hovr/airbnb-analyzer/README.md

 2. **Start the analyzer**
    - Click the Airbnb Wishlist Analyzer icon in the Chrome toolbar.
-   - The popup will show how many properties it found.
-Click the **Start Analysis** button.
+   - On a wishlist page the popup shows how many properties it found.
+Click **Start Analysis** to process the whole list.
+   - On an individual property page (`/rooms/...`) you can also click **Start Analysis** to build a single-listing prompt using that page’s reviews and amenities.
    - The extension opens **one** property tab at a time and must stay visible while it works.
 Do not switch that tab away or close it until the run finishes; doing so can interrupt review collection.
    - The extension automatically collects details, scrolls through reviews, and then closes the property tab before moving to the next one.
 This may take several minutes depending on how many properties you have.